MicrosoftDocs/Azure-RMSDocs/mip/develop/quick-file-set-get-label-cpp.md

 Press any key to continue . . .
 ```

-In the example above, the Microsoft Word document at `c:\Test\Test.docx` shows the following on the sensitivity label bar:
+Assuming a new Microsoft Word document was used as `<input-file-path>` (with no label set), the following "Not set" indicator would be shown on the "Protect" bar:
      ![Visual Studio add class](media/quick-file-set-get-label-cpp/word-sensitivity-label-not-set.png)

-After commiting the label to the file saved as `c:\Test\Test_labeled.docx` shows the "General" label has been set on the document:
+After committing a "General" label to the file saved as `<output-file-path>`, the "General" label will show with the pencil icon:
      ![Visual Studio add class](media/quick-file-set-get-label-cpp/word-sensitivity-label-general.png)